Green Bay Packers home games in Milwaukee

-Though the city currently has no National Football League team, Milwaukee is considered a home market for the Green Bay Packers.
+Though the city currently has no National Football League (NFL) team, Milwaukee is considered a home market for the Green Bay Packers.
 The team split its home schedule between Green Bay and Milwaukee from 1933 to 1994, with the majority of the Milwaukee games being played at Milwaukee County Stadium.

 The Packers played games in Milwaukee to attract more fans and revenue while the team's then-official home, City Stadium, remained inadequate compared to other NFL venues.
 Threats by the league to relocate the Packers permanently to Milwaukee caused the team to replace City Stadium with Lambeau Field.
-The Packers then regularly renovated Lambeau Field until changes completed in 1995 made it more lucrative for the team to remain in Green Bay full time.
+The Packers then regularly renovated and enlarged Lambeau Field.
+By 1995, expansions to Lambeau Field combined with changing league economics made it feasible for the team to remain in Green Bay full time.

 The 1939 Championship between the Packers and the New York Giants was played at State Fair Park in what is currently known as the Milwaukee Mile.
-The Packers won, 27-0.
+The Packers won, 27–0.
 A 1931 championship against the Portsmouth Spartans was also scheduled for Milwaukee, but was called off.
-The Packers final post-season game in Milwaukee was a 1967 divisional playoff against the Los Angeles Rams which the Packers won 28-7.
+The Packers final post-season game in Milwaukee was a 1967 divisional playoff against the Los Angeles Rams which the Packers won 28–7.
 They went on to capture their last NFL Championship and Super Bowl victory under Vince Lombardi.